Brianconn71/ms2-countries-of-the-world/README.md

 ### User Stories <a name="user-stories"></a>

-* "I want to be anle to view and use the site at any and all screen sizes"
+* "I want to be able to view and use the site at any and all screen sizes"

 * "I want to understand what the site is about and easily manouver throughout the site."